jvanasco/pyramid_cookbook/docs/deployment/deployment.rst

 deploying your Pyramid application due to implementation details of Python, the web server, or popular packages.

-Forked and Threaded servers share some common gotchas and solutions.
+Forked and threaded servers share some common gotchas and solutions.

 :doc:`forked_threaded_servers`